-PR/SM allows you to define the coupling facility, which is a special logical partition (LP) that runs coupling facility control code is Licensed Internal Code (LIC).
+PR/SM allows you to define the coupling facility, which is a special logical partition (LP) that runs coupling facility control code.
+Coupling facility control code is Licensed Internal Code (LIC).

 At LP activation, coupling facility control code automatically loads into the coupling facility LP from the Support Element hard disk.
 No initial program load (IPL) of an operating system is necessary or supported in the coupling facility LP.